Gunung Leuser National Park: Biodiversity

-People living in areas with a high biodiversity value tend to be relatively poor.
-Hence, the highest economic values for biodiversity are likely to be found within institutions and people in wealthy countries.
-Funds can come from several sources, including bioprospecting, the GEF, and grants from international NGOs (with donations possibly being proportional to biodiversity value).
+Gunung Leuser National Park is known to be an area of high biodiversity.
+There are an estimated 10,000 different plant species, almost 600 bird species, 200 mammal species and close to 100 species of amphibians and reptiles.

 Carbon sequestration

 Anthropogenic increases in the concentrations of greenhouse gases (such as CO2) in the atmosphere lead to climate change.
 Carbon sequestration by rainforest ecosystems, therefore, has an economic value, since the carbon fixed in the ecosystem reduces or slows increases in atmospheric concentrations.

 Nontimber forest products

 Nontimber forest products can provide local communities with cash as long as exploitation does not surpass a threshold level.

 Threats

 In November 1995, the Langkat Regency government proposed a road to connect an old enclave, known as Sapo Padang, inside the park.
 In pursuit of business opportunities, 34 families who had been living in the enclave formed a cooperative in March 1996 and subsequently submitted a proposal to develop an oil palm plantation in August 1997.
 The oil palm proposal was accepted by the regency and the head of the park agreed to the road construction.